Malcolm & Tibetan Antelopes - Part 2

 The stop is actually a long make-shift tent .There are two rows of single beds parked along each side of the tent with a dining table between the beds to provide the ultimate convenience in case someone would like to quickly doze off after a meal.
 They jokingly called each bed a standard room and I was fortunate enough to get a single room all by myself.
 The unfortunate ones had to double up on a bed.
 The cost per single bed is an affordable rmb 10 per night.
 There were around twenty people, mostly truck drivers, staying in the tent with us.
 If you were to add up the total number of days that all the people staying in the tent had to go without shower, the number could easily exceed a year.
 This resulted in a particular lingering aroma which is unique, not too pleasant and not easily forgettable.
 Noise pollution is another problem.
 I should have recorded the snoring in the middle of the night for inspiration in case I decide to become a musician later in life.
 To prevent my sleeping bag from being plagued by fleas or other undesirable small creatures, I did not open it and instead chose to sleep with my full gear on, including shoes and hat.
 In the middle of the night I was so cold that I could not resist covering myself with the blanket provided.
 I don't want to know when the blanket was last washed, but it did serve its purpose of keeping me warm.
 There was a tiny coal-burning stove in the tent that was on most of the night, and I am sure that during the night, I have taken in sufficient carbon monoxide to satisfy my life time quota.
 All and all, that was not an experience that one longs to savor and to repeat.
 My only regret was, since I was too indulged in myself getting some rest, I didn’t think of talking to some of the truck drivers to find out the many stories of their lives underneath those weather beaten faces and weary eyes.

 I am proud of the fact that I survived.
 I slept very well that night.
 I was a lot happier about myself.
 I felt very blessed and loved.
 I have a happy family.
 I can enjoy many good things life has to offer and I can use my energy, network, knowledge and money to do the things I love.
 I am not looking for happiness, I am happy…… for the time being.
 I am also happy because I got my wish and took a picture with a day old Tibetan Antelope in my arms.
-I will be happy to
+I will be happy to show you.

 For a full set of photos accompanying this article, please click here.